 Middle-of-Funnel Strategy: Direct Your Audience to Gated Assets

 So you’ve multiplied the number of people consuming and reading your-top-of funnel content, what next?
 We recommend running an ad to a gated asset concurrently.
 When combined with the top-of-funnel strategy explained above, Vende calls this tactic an ABM Surround.
+This is where you will create Marketing Qualified Leads (MQLs).

 What is an ABM Surround?